Psalm 14:1 “The fool says in his heart, ‘There is no God.’”

 [We are all by nature fools, making ourselves our own god until we meet Jesus, the true and living God.
-In our natural selves there is no good, no ability to do true good, for all we do is corrupted by our sin and selfishness.
+In our natural selves there is no good, no ability to do true good, for all we do is corrupted by our selfishness.

 We’ve all heard the advice, “Just follow your heart!”
 But, our heart is a fool, deceitfully wicked; as on teacher told me, “it is a moron.”
 So why should we follow that?
 What we should follow is Jesus and shepherd our new heart.